BLEGuard/supplement/README.md

 # BLEGuard Supplement

-This repo is the supplemental material for the paper: [BLEGuard: Hybrid Detection Mechanism for Spoofing Attacks in Bluetooth Low Energy Networks (Student Abstract)](https://www.researchgate.net/publication/373902807_BLEGuard_Hybrid_Detection_Mechanism_for_Spoofing_Attacks_in_Bluetooth_Low_Energy_Networks_Student_Abstract?_tp=eyJjb250ZXh0Ijp7ImZpcnN0UGFnZSI6Il9kaXJlY3QiLCJwYWdlIjoicHJvZmlsZSIsInByZXZpb3VzUGFnZSI6Il9kaXJlY3QifX0)
+This repo is the supplemental material for BLEGuard project.

 BLEGuard is a hybrid detection mechanism based on cyber-physical features judgments and machine learning techniques, which can well identify advanced spoofing attacks through offline training and online analysis.